 - In a large mixing bowl, whisk together the flour, baking powder, baking soda, sugar, and salt until well combined.

 - Add the cubed cold butter and cut into the dry ingredients using a pastry cutter (you may also use a food processor for this step) until you have small pea-sized pieces of butter.
 Then, whisk in the shredded cheese and crumbled bacon.

 - Pour the cold buttermilk into the mixture and gently work it together until the dough starts to come together.

 - Scoop the dough onto a lightly floured surface and gently work it together with your hands.
 Pat the dough into a rectangle and fold it into thirds.
 Turn the dough, gather any crumbs, and flatten the dough back into a rectangle.
 Repeat this process two more times.

 - Pat the dough down into a 1/2-inch thick rectangle (make sure to measure!).
 Using a floured 2.5-inch biscuit cutter, cut out the biscuits.
 Continue to gather any scrap pieces of dough, patting it back down to 1/2-inch thickness, and cutting it until you have 9 to 10 biscuits.
 I suggest trying to get as many as you can the first time, as you continue to work the dough the biscuits won't be quite as good.

 - Arrange the biscuits on the baking sheet touching each other.
 Brush the top of each biscuit with a little bit of buttermilk.

-- Bake at 450°F for about 16-20 minutes or until lightly golden brown.
+- Bake at 450°F for about 16 to 20 minutes or until lightly golden brown.
 If the biscuits begin to brown too much before they're finished baking, cover loosely with foil.
 Remove from the oven and brush with melted butter if desired.
 Allow to cool for a few minutes, serve, and enjoy!